Students may double count no more than one course toward the Criminology major and College Sector requirements.

 AFRC 1060 Race and Ethnic Relations

-AFRC/LGST 2180 Dirversity and the Law
+AFRC/LGST 2180 Diversity and the Law

 AFRC 2293 Race and Criminal Justice